avian2/jsonmerge/README.rst

 * A *minimal*, but complete, code example that reproduces the problem, including any JSON data required to run it.
 It should be something I can copy-paste into a .py file and run.
-* Relevant version of *jsonmerge* - either release number on PyPi or git commit hash.
+* Relevant versions of *jsonmerge* and *jsonschema* - either release number on PyPi or git commit hash.
 * Copy of the traceback, in case you are reporting an unhandled exception.
 * Example of what you think should be the correct output, in case you are reporting wrong result of a merge or schema generation.